Loading GML data

 RouteNode – Point geometry at the start or end of a RouteLink feature which is used to record the connectivity between links.

-For further details on the product structure and attribution of each of the feature types, please refer to the OS Detailed Path Network – Technical Specification document, which is available on the OS Detailed Path Network Product Support page of the OS website.
+For further details on the product structure and attribution of these features, please refer to the OS Detailed Path Network Technical Specification.

 Select the features required and click Add.